fedemenseguez/shipCalculator_SW/README.md

 ## What it does?
 You need to input an integer value that will be the mega lights you want to travel.
 If the value is not an integer, the program will return an error and ask you to input a new value.

+## How do I run it ?
+You will find the executable in folder "shipCalculator_SW\ShipCalculator\ShipCalculator\bin\Debug" and the file name is ShipCalculator.exe

 ## Required
  - As it was developed with .NET Framework 4.5.
 You will need to get it installed.
 You can download it from this link:                         https://www.microsoft.com/es-ar/download/details.aspx?id=30653